networkimprov/mnm/README.md

 - HTTP + Websockets
 - Unix domain sockets
 - Arbitrary Golang frontend invoking qlib package

+### Status

+_3 August 2017_ -
+A simulation of 1000 concurrent active clients delivers 1 million messages totaling 6.7GB in 46 minutes.
+It uses ~200MB RAM, <10MB disk, and minimal CPU time.
+Each client runs a 19-step cycle that does login, then post for two recipients (15x) or for a group of 100 (2x) every 1-30s, then logout and idle for 1-30s.

+mnm v0.1 should be released in September 2017.

 The author previously prototyped this in Node.js.
 (Based on that experience, he can't recommend Node.js.)